czeglediptr/100-days-of-code/log.md

 **Thoughts:** : I am a bit confused about pointers and linked lists , so I am not rushing to solve the problem set as I want to be comfortable with them first.

 **Link to work:** N/A

+### Day 51: June 08, 2020

+**Today's Progress**: Another day with linked lists and pointers.
+I understand it much better now, but I still require some practicing, so the days ahead are all about these two concepts + hash :)

+**Thoughts:** : Nothins special, practicing linked lists and pointer again.

+**Link to work:** N/A